SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-102/04-space-complexity/01-space-complexity.md

 }
 ```

- the `printNumbers` method takes an array of integers as input and prints each element.
+ The `printNumbers` method takes an array of integers as input and prints each element.
 The space complexity is constant because the memory usage remains fixed, regardless of the size of the input array.
+The
-The method only requires space for the input array itself and a few variables for iteration.
+ method only requires space for the input array itself and a few variables for iteration.

-2. Linear Space O(n): An algorithm has linear space complexity, denoted as O(n), if the amount of memory used is directly proportional to the input size (n).
-For example, algorithms that create an array or a data structure whose size grows linearly with the input size have linear space complexity.
+2. Linear Space `O(n)`: if the amount of memory used is directly proportional to the input size (n).

 ```java